vekatze/neut/book/src/terms.md

 }
 ```

-because the free variable `x` in the anonymous function is at layer 0, whereas the anonymous function is at layer -1.
+because the free variable `x` in the anonymous function is at layer 0, whereas the anonymous function is at layer -1, so the condition `layer(x) <= n` is not satisfied.

 For more on layers, please see the section on [box](#box), [letbox](#letbox), and [letbox-T](#letbox-t).